-- 23. Open the file called 'resetprg.c'. - 24.
-Place a breakpoint at the call to main();
+- Open the file called 'resetprg.c' by double clicking it in the project navigator. - Place a breakpoint at the call to main();

 Breakpoints can be set by double clicking in the column containing the PC arrow next to the line to break at; or selecting the line and pressing F9; or right click on the line and select 'Toggle breakpoint'.
-Alternatively set a eventpoint, by clicking in the column to the left of the breakpoint column.
-Only one eventpoint can be set.
+Alternatively set an eventpoint, by clicking in the column to the left of the breakpoint column.
+Maximum eight eventpoints can be set at a time.
 Eventpoints do not require programming the flash memory, and thus are faster to use.

-25. Press 'Reset Go' on the Debug Tool Bar.
+• Press 'Go' on the Debug Toolbar.

 The code will execute to the breakpoint.
-At this point all the device initialisation will have been completed.
+At this point, all the device initialisation will have been completed.

-26. Press 'Step In' on the Debug Tool Bar.
+Press 'Step In' on the Debug Toolbar.